opendatasoft/ods-documentation-explore-api/source/includes/odata/odata_basics.md

 Multiple restriction expessions can be combined into bigger expressions with the logical operators `and` and `or`.

-Expression can be negated with the `not` operator.
+Expressions can be negated with the `not` operator.

 ## Count